ActivitySim/activitysim/_sources/gettingstarted.rst.txt

 Example
 -------

 This section describes how to setup and run the example, as well as how the example works.
+The example is a small subset of households and zones and so it requires less than 1 GB of RAM to run.

 Folder/File Setup
 ~~~~~~~~~~~~~~~~~